About Franklin County

 For formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and other statutory entities, the Mississippi Secretary of State's Business Services Division maintains the official registry.
 The Secretary of State's online business entity search is available at www.sos.ms.gov and provides free public access to information about registered business entities, including formation dates, registered agents, business addresses, and filing status.
 Local business licenses and permits are administered by the Town of Meadville for businesses operating within municipal limits.

 County-level business licensing requirements in Franklin County are limited, with most regulatory oversight occurring at the state level.
 Sales tax permits are issued by the Mississippi Department of Revenue and can be applied for online through the department's Taxpayer Access Point (TAP) system.
-Building permits, zoning approvals, and land use permits are handled by the Franklin County Board of Supervisors and the county's planning and development office.
+Building permits, zoning approvals, and land use permits are handled by Franklin County Board of Supervisors and Franklin County's planning and development office.

 Elections & Voter Records

-Elections in Franklin County, Mississippi, are administered by the Franklin County Circuit Clerk, who serves as the county's Election Commissioner and oversees voter registration, polling place operations, absentee voting, and election result certification.
-The Circuit Clerk's office is located at 1 Main Street, Meadville, MS 39653, and can be reached at (601) 384-2330 for election-related inquiries.
+Elections in Franklin County, Mississippi, are administered by Franklin County Circuit Clerk, who serves as Franklin County's Election Commissioner and oversees voter registration, polling place operations, absentee voting, and election result certification.
+The Circuit Clerk's office is, Meadville, MS 39653, and can be contacted through the office’s website. election related inquiries.

 • Mississippi law requires voters to register at least 30 days prior to an election to be eligible to vote in that election.